Q: How do I know if I meet your entry requirements?

 Please note that your offer is only valid for the semester stated in the offer.
 Your application will be reassessed for admission at the time you re-apply for admission.
 The course fees at the time you re-apply may also be different from the current fees stated in the Letter of Offer.

 Q: May I arrive in Malaysia under Social Visit visa for initial entry and later convert to Student Pass visa?

-All other nationalities MUST apply for a Student Pass through the University PRIOR to arriving in Malaysia.
+Nationalities apart from Malaysia MUST apply for a Student Pass through the University PRIOR to arriving in Malaysia.
 In the event that you enter Malaysia with a Social Visit visa and later you are not allowed to convert your visa to a Student Pass, you will be required to leave Malaysia before coming in again with a proper Single Entry Visa (with reference to Student Pass approval) issued by the Malaysian Embassy/High Commission in your country.
 The university is not responsible for any cost involved with your repatriation.